SocialSkyInc/docker-gluster/README.md

 oc create -f endpoints.json
 ```

-# Create Persistent Volume and Claim
+## Create Persistent Volume and Claim

 ```
+oc create -f pv-rwo.json
+oc create -f pvc-rwo.json
+oc get pv
+oc get pvc
 ```

+You should see PV and PVC are bound together

+## Create tester pod

+Run `oc create -f pod.json`, when you see pod is `Running`, it has mounted the GlusterFS volume successfully.